 Candlelight Snowshoe Hike

 press release: In partnership, Madison Parks, Monona Parks & Recreation and the Aldo Leopold Center present this candlelight snowshoe event!
-Hundreds of softly glowing lights illuminate the trails through the Aldo Leopold Nature Center , Edna Taylor Conservancy, and Woodland Park.
-Snowshoe or hike and enjoy a roaring bonfire outside and activities inside the beautiful Aldo Leopold Nature Center.
+Hundreds of softly glowing lights illuminate the trails through the Aldo Leopold Nature Center (ALNC) , the Edna Taylor Conservation Park (ETCP), and Woodland Park .
+This free event will be a hike (no snowshoes required), roaring bonfire included plus activities inside the beautiful Aldo Leopold Nature Center.

 - All ages are welcome.